Handbook of Business Procedures

 - A constant surveillance by cognizant persons of all property, especially machine shop equipment and vehicles, for evidence of improper maintenance, malfunction, or wear, and the reporting of equipment shortcomings to their supervisors.

 - A periodic inspection and servicing of equipment to assure detection of maladjustment, wear, or impending breakdown.
-Repairs and adjustments by qualified personnel in the Applied Research Laboratories of The University of Texas at Austin's (ARL:UT's) Instrument Repair and Calibration facility, Machine Shop facility, or by manufacturer's representatives as appropriate.

 The remedial maintenance measures are designed to correct deficiencies in equipment as they become known.
 Remedial maintenance of property will include prompt replacement or repair of worn or broken component parts, except in cases where it is not economically advantageous.